Download our app

 Promote effective people management

 Train line managers to support employees with disabilities by ensuring they understand the support available and have clear processes in place.
 Managers are confident to have sensitive conversations around adjustments needed and understand the importance of regular review to ensure they remain fit for purpose.
+To help you on this journey, we’ve made our new internal disability and neurodiversity training available to everyone.
+Disability and neurodiversity training.

 Provide ongoing support